Acceptable Use Policy

 - Removal of Sage owned equipment from the premises without prior authorization from the Director of Information Technology Services or Vice President for Planning & Information Resources.

-- Inappropriate use of information stored in the Colleague or Benefactor databases or unauthorized disclosure of such information
+- Inappropriate use of information stored in the Colleague databases or unauthorized disclosure of such information

 - Provision of Sage e-mail addresses to outside vendors/organizations